Biggest Zoo in the World: Area vs Animals (2026 Guide)

 | 3 | Monarto Safari Park | Australia | ~3,700 acres | ~500+ animals & ~50 species | Australia’s largest open‑range zoo, focus on African & native wildlife |

-| 4 | North Carolina Zoo | USA | ~2,600 acres | ~1,800+ animals & ~250 species | One of the largest natural habitat zoos globally |
+| 4 | North Carolina Zoo | USA | ~2,600 acres | ~1,800+ animals & ~250 species | Largest accredited natural habitat zoo in the world |

 | 5 | Khao Kheow Open Zoo | Thailand | ~1,976 acres | ~8,000+ animals & ~300+ species | Large open zoo with diverse wildlife; second largest in Asia |